Department of Family Services – Children, Youth and Families

 father and mother holding baby - all smilingThe core curriculum is the same as the basic Parenting Education Programs but it also emphasizes how African American history has affected the parenting style for African Americans.
 This curriculum delves into African American history, culture, and traditions.

-These African American culturally-focused classes are offered in English.
+These African American culturally-focused classes for parenting children 5-18 years old are offered in English.

 12-13 sessions (depending on the curriculum used)